Keeping our customers’ Bitcoin safe

-Our deep-freeze funds are purposefully difficult to access, so for day-to-day operations, a small percentage of funds are kept in a combined-strategy system, using offline cold storage and an online hot wallet.
+Our deep-freeze storage is purposefully difficult to access, so for day-to-day operations, a small percentage of Bitcoin are kept in a combined-strategy system, using offline cold storage and an online hot wallet.
 This allows us to ensure we always have Bitcoin available to process sends during the day.

 Balancing security and availability in this way takes some skill.

 Our customers demand the best of both from us - they want their Bitcoin to be super secure, but they also want quick access to it when they need it.
 Luno achieves this by using a combination of cold storage and a hot wallet.

 In addition to our own internal security measures, we have also integrated a co-signing partner as our hot wallet co-signing service.
 The only way to spend Bitcoin from our hot wallet is if both Luno and our partner authorises the transaction using multi-sig keys.
 They also offer additional security measures like daily and lifetime key spend limits.